laravel-frontend-presets/material-dashboard/README.md

 1. `Cd` to your Laravel app
 2. Type in your terminal: `composer require laravel/ui`
-3. Install this preset via `composer require laravel-frontend-presets/argon`.
+3. Install this preset via `composer require laravel-frontend-presets/material`.
 No need to register the service provider.
 Laravel 9.x & up can auto detect the package.
-4. Run `php artisan ui argon` command to install the Argon preset.
+4. Run `php artisan ui material` command to install the Argon preset.
 This will install all the necessary assets and also the custom auth views, it will also add the auth route in `routes/web.php`
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
 5. In your terminal run `composer dump-autoload`
 6. Run `php artisan migrate:fresh --seed` to create basic users table